Skip to main content

 Advanced

-Azure User Provisioning and Single Sign on require both add ons.
+Azure User Provisioning and Single Sign-on require both add-ons.